-Policy Number: PA 21 Last Review Date: 02/3/2022 Effective Date: 07/01/2018
+Policy Number: PA 21 Last Review Date: 02/13/2025 Effective Date: 07/01/2018

-- Aural rehabilitation services, and - Repair or replacement of cochlear implant device components subject to the limitations in COMAR 10.09.51.05 - 4.
-Auditory osseointegrated device or devices and related services, as listed below: - Unilateral or bilateral implantation of auditory osseointegrated devices which are medically necessary, including the cost of the device - Non-implantable or soft band device or devices - Evaluation and programming of the auditory osseointegrated device or devices and - Repair or replacement, or both of auditory osseointegrated device components subject to the limitations in COMAR 10.09.51.05.
+- 4. Auditory osseointegrated device or devices and related services, as listed below: - Unilateral or bilateral implantation of auditory osseointegrated devices which are medically necessary, including the cost of the device - Non-implantable or soft band device or devices - Evaluation and programming of the auditory osseointegrated device or devices and - Repair or replacement, or both of auditory osseointegrated device components subject to the limitations in COMAR 10.09.51.05.